Student Academic Policies and Procedures Manual

 Violations of academic integrity that are identified by the professor or other members of GSS are handled in the following manner:

-2. The assistant dean of student services meets with the student and the faculty member.
+- Notification is made to the Office of Student Services.
 The student's overall performance of the program and alleged violation is then reviewed in detail.

 All decisions and communications with the student are documented and placed in the student's file.